 After months of research, my advice is to forget about Bluehost.
 There are far better (and cheaper) web hosts out there.

-- InterServer – flexible shared hosting with monthly billing, unlimited resources, and a price-lock guarantee
+InterServer– flexible shared hosting with monthly billing, and unlimited resources

 What We Look For in the Best Alternatives to Bluehost